Littlecold4/pruning-CNN-with-XAI/README.md

  So Grad-CAM can be used for setting up the criterion for pruning

  # Design Process
- 1. Extract the Grad-CAM value for each filter in each layer,
+ 1. Extract the Grad-CAM value for each filter in each layer.
  2. Set up the appropriate Grad-CAM value for creteria and create mask bit according to creteria
  3. Prune the CNN with mask bits.